AP Exclusive: Polish opposition senator hacked with spyware - NewsBreak

 Other confirmed victims have included Mexican and Saudi journalists, British attorneys,Palestinian human rights activists, heads of state and Uganda-based U.S. diplomats.

-An NSO spokesperson said Thursday that “the company does not and cannot know who the targets of its customers are, yet implements measures to ensure that these systems are used solely for the authorized uses," claiming zero tolerance for governments who abuse it.
-NSO says it has terminated multiple contracts of governments who have abused Pegasus but not publicly named any.
+An NSO spokesperson said Thursday that “the company does not and cannot know who the targets of its customers are, yet implements measures to ensure that these systems are used solely for the authorized uses.”
+The spokesperson claimed zero tolerance for governments who abuse it the software; NSO says it has terminated multiple contracts of governments who have abused Pegasus, although it has not named any publicly.

-And yet, Citizen Lab notes, the list of cases continues to grow.
+Despite any measures NSO might be taking, Citizen Lab notes, the list of abuse cases continues to grow.

-Brejza, a 38-year-old attorney, told the AP that he has no doubt data stolen from his phone while he was chief of staff of the opposition coalition’s parliamentary campaign provided critical strategy insights that, combined with the smear effort against him, prevented “a fair electoral process."
+Brejza, a 38-year-old attorney, told the AP that he has no doubt data stolen from his phone while he was chief of staff of the opposition coalition’s parliamentary campaign provided critical strategy insights.
+Combined with the smear effort against him, he said, it prevented “a fair electoral process.”

-Text messages stolen from Brejza’s phone were doctored to make it appear as if he created an online group that spread hateful anti-government propaganda, and reports in state-controlled media cited the altered texts.
+Text messages stolen from Brejza’s phone were doctored to make it appear as if he created an online group that spread hateful anti-government propaganda; reports in state-controlled media cited the altered texts.
 But the group didn’t actually exist.

 Brejza says he now understands where TVP state television got them.